SallyNguy/CMPM163Labs/README.md

 black

-top left -
+top left - I scaled the image down and placed each image in every corner in the fragment shader

-top right -
+top right - I used the fragment shader to output the texture

-bottom left -
+bottom left -  Along with the texture, I loaded it with a normal map onto another cube

-bottom middle -
+bottom middle - I loaded the texture onto the cube with the phong material

-bottom right -
+bottom right - Along with the texture, I loaded it with a normal map

 ## Lab 3: https://drive.google.com/file/d/1PgLWZ6pAk4TViyQewtNJaF6jvGRHFr5R/view?usp=sharing